chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 title: Curriculum Vitae
 permalink: /cv/index.html
 subtitle: >
-    I am a senior software engineer focused on web <abbr>UI</abbr>, typography, functional programming—and ethics.
+    I am a staff software engineer focused on web <abbr>UI</abbr>, typography, functional programming—and ethics.
 summary: >
-    I am a senior software engineer focused on web UI, typography, functional programming—and ethics.
+    I am a staff software engineer focused on web UI, typography, functional programming—and ethics.
 You can have my traditional résumé, but this page will tell you a lot more about whether we might work well together.

 ---

 In helping hire people over the last few years, I’ve seen a lot of résumés.
 Even the best of them leave a lot to be desired: they lack context and narrative.
 So if you’d like a traditional résumé for me, you can snag it [here][resume]—but if you’d like a better idea of whether we might work well together, I think you’ll find the rest of this page a lot more helpful.
-If you're interested, [say hello][email]!
+I’m not looking at this point—but you’re still welcome to [say hello][email]!

 [resume]: https://f001.backblazeb2.com/file/chriskrycho-com/resume.pdf
 [email]: mailto:hello@chriskrycho.com?subject=Read%20your%20CV